Backup of Cloud Machines

 - To learn lists of OSes supported by Veeam Agent, see system requirements for Veeam Agent for Microsoft Windows or for Veeam Agent for Linux depending on the type of Veeam Agent you plan to use.

-- To learn lists of OSes supported by cloud service provider, see this Amazon article or this Microsoft Azure article depending on the type of cloud machines you plan to protect.
+- To learn lists of OSes supported by cloud service provider, see AWS documentation or Microsoft documentation depending on the type of cloud machines you plan to protect.

 IMPORTANT |